weechat/weechat/UPGRADING.md

 ### Channel type not added by default on /join

-The channel type is not any more automatically added to a channel name on join (for example `/join weechat` will not send `/join #weechat`).
+The channel type is not anymore automatically added to a channel name on join (for example `/join weechat` will not send `/join #weechat`).

 If you are lazy and want to automatically add the channel type, you can turn on